 The School-wide statements report information about Prairie Creek Community School as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net position includes all of the School's assets and liabilities.
+The statement of net position includes all of the School's assets, deferred outflows of resources, liabilities, and deferred inflows of resources.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.

 The two School-wide statements report the School's net position and how they have changed.
-Net position - the difference between the School's assets and liabilities - is one way to measure the School's financial health or position.
+Net position - the difference between the School's assets, deferred outflows of resources, liabilities, and deferred inflows of resources - is one way to measure the School's financial health or position.

-- Over time, increases or decreases in Prairie Creek Community School's net position are an indicator of whether its financial position is improving or deteriorating. - To assess the overall health of Prairie Creek Community School you need to consider additional non-financial factors such as changes in the School's creditworthiness and the condition of its school building.
+- Over time, increases or decreases in Prairie Creek Community School's net position are an indicator of whether its financial position is improving or deteriorating. - To assess the overall health of Prairie Creek Community School you need to consider additional nonfinancial factors such as changes in the School's creditworthiness and the condition of its school building.